hansratzinger/make_jekyll/docs/publish_on_github.md

-# Publish your website at github.com
+# Publish your website on GitHub Pages

 ## Setting up